-The Youth Leadership Project and National Aboriginal Youth Council on HIV/AIDS (NAYCHA) represent Indigenous youth across Canada who are working to implement the National Aboriginal Youth Strategy on HIV/AIDS (NAYSHAC).
-NAYCHA represents the leadership and voices of Indigenous youth nationally working on issues of HIV/AIDS and other sexually transmitted infections (STIs), sexual health, and harm reduction.
-NAYCHA has been also been recognized as the first National indigenous Youth Council on HIV/AIDS in the world.
+The Youth Leadership Project and National Indigenous Youth Council on HIV/AIDS (NIYCHA) represent Indigenous youth across Canada who are working to implement the National Aboriginal Youth Strategy on HIV/AIDS (NAYSHAC).
+NIYCHA represents the leadership and voices of Indigenous youth nationally working on issues of HIV/AIDS and other sexually transmitted infections (STIs), sexual health, and harm reduction.
+NIYCHA has been also been recognized as the first National indigenous Youth Council on HIV/AIDS in the world.

 - Alisha Sweezey – Eel Ground, New Brunswick

 - Elizabeth Potskin– Edmonton, Alberta